You must offer free collection (‘takeback’) of waste or used batteries if you sell or supply 32kg or more of portable

 The collection point

-You must have a collection point in your place of business, eg shop, warehouse or offices.
+You must have a collection point in your place of business.

 It should be suitable for the safe storage of all kinds of portable batteries, not just the types you sell.

 You can download posters and get more information at the RecycleNow Partners website.